ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/formats.md

 SET format_json_object_each_row_column_for_object_name = 'id'
 ```

-Now we can check which data is going to be loaded from the original JSON file using [file()](/docs/en/sql-reference/functions/files.md/#file) function:
+Now, we can check which data is going to be loaded from the original JSON file using [`file()`](/docs/en/sql-reference/functions/files.md/#file) function:

 ```sql
 SELECT * FROM file('objects.json', JSONObjectEachRow)